-Acupuncture, along with many other holistic modalities, can enhance the benefits of Western medicine in both preventative care and the treatment of disease.
 Acupuncture, and traditional Chinese medicine in general, help to maintain and restore the balance of energy flow within the patient.

 Acupuncture is an ancient practice of health care originating in China thousands of years ago.
 The ancient Chinese healers discovered 361 acupoints in the human and 173 in animals.
 Modern research has demonstrated that these acupoints are associated with dense populations of nerve endings, tiny arterioles and lymphatics, as well as vital cells of immunity within the tissues within the skin and underlying tissues.
 Stimulation of the acupoints induces a release of serotonin, endorphins, and many other helpful neurotransmitters that help with the management of pain.
 Traditional Chinese medical practitioners defined an intricate map of energy conduits (meridians) through which Qi (life force/energy) systematically flows from the surface of the body to the internal organ systems and then back again, maintaining the delicate balance within the individual.
 It is maintained in Traditional Chinese Medicine that health is achieved through understanding the patterns within the inseparable physical, environmental, and emotional elements that affect an individual at any given time.
 This concept is generally new to the practice of conventional Western medical practice.
 We stand to benefit immensely in our healthcare approach when we honor the validity of this concept.